-WHAT a free, hands-on workshop on how to use indigenous planting and biomass found on the shore to slow down coastal erosion.
+SHORE UP is a hands-on workshop on how to use indigenous planting and biomass found on the shore to slow down coastal erosion.
 It is led by Rosmarie Lohnes who shares her years of experience of successfully building Living Shoreline projects to teach homeowners steps they can take to slow the erosion of their coastal properties.

-The SHORE UP Nova Scotia Pilot Project was possible with the partnership of the St. Margaret’s Bay Stewardship Association, generous funding by The Aspotogan Heritage Trust, and was sponsored by Habit Studio, Baldwin’s Nursery, Bulwark Hand Crafted Cider and Mary Stocks, a Realtor at Tradewinds.
+The SHORE UP Nova Scotia Pilot Project was possible with the partnership of the St. Margaret’s Bay Stewardship Association, generous funding by The Aspotogan Heritage Trust, and sponsorship by Habit Studio, Baldwin’s Nursery, Bulwark Hand Crafted Cider and Mary Stocks, a Tradewinds Realtor.

 Thank you to all who supported this workshop, an initiative of Helping Nature Heal Inc.